 For both buyers and sellers of corporate stocks, creating a Stock Purchase Agreement is a great way to help protect your rights and obligations.
 By outlining the value of each share and setting a date for the sale, you'll have some assurance that the stock sale will take place.
 You'll also have a written record in case there are any questions about the agreement.

 A Stock Purchase Agreement explains the terms of a stock purchase between the owner of corporate stock and another party.
 The stock owner can be the corporation itself, or one of the corporation's shareholders.
-Whether you're the buyer or the seller, having an agreement in writing can help you protect your interests and responsibilities.
-In your Stock Purchase Agreement, you should include details such as: the name of the corporation whose stock is being sold; who is selling the stock; who will be buying the stock; how many shares are being sold, and the par value of each share; when and where the closing occur; and how much "earnest money" the purchaser will deposit before the closing date.
+Whether you're the buyer or the seller, having a stock purchase agreement in writing can help you protect your interests and responsibilities.
+Using a share purchase agreement template, you should include details such as: the name of the corporation whose stock is being sold; who is selling the stock; who will be buying the stock; how many shares are being sold, and the par value of each share; when and where the closing occur; and how much "earnest money" the purchaser will deposit before the closing date.

 More than just a template, our step-by-step interview process makes it easy to create a Stock Purchase Agreement.